reemaratnani/Game-Data-Analysis-Pandas-Python/README.md

 Analyzing the data for the recent fantasy game Heroes of Pymoli.
 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
 As a first task, to generate a report that breaks down the game's purchasing data into meaningful insights.

-Your final report include each of the following:
+Final report include each of the following:
 Player Count

 Total Number of Players